 College of Business

-The College of Business is preparing to launch a new Bachelor of Science in Agribusiness Supply Chain Management (ASCM) degree program.
-The program's curriculum will focus on addressing the unique challenges of perishable product logistics.
+The Bachelor of Science in Agribusiness Supply Chain Management (ASCM) degree program addresses the unique challenges of perishable logistics.
 While there are other supply chain management degree programs in the U.S., none offer a focus on perishable supply chain management.

 Perishable logistics expertise is critical and is a gap that companies need to fill.

-Students in CSUMB's Agribusiness Supply Chain Management program will gain the necessary skills to manage the many aspects and complex interconnections of the end-to-end supply chain for perishable foods and temperature-controlled products in the agribusiness industry and beyond.
+Students in the ACSM program gain the necessary skills to manage the many aspects and complex interconnections of the end-to-end supply chain for perishable foods and temperature-controlled products in the agribusiness industry and beyond.

 Supply Chain Management Images